David205k/SPRITE_WRO_FE_2024_Team_Monke/README.md

 ## Overview
 #### Introduction
 Hello and welcome to Team `FE24_324_02` (Team Monke) GitHub repository.
 This is the GitHub repository for SINGAPORE World Robot Olympiad Future Engineers 2024.
 For WRO FE 2024, the competition focuses on Self-Driving Cars and in the challenge a robotic vehicle needs to drive autonomously on a parkours that randomly changes for each competition round.
+In an ever-increasing automated world, the use of Autonomous Guided Vehicles (AGV) has become more prevalent.
+Furthermore, with recent improvements in Artificial Intelligence, specifically Computer Vision (CV), the integration of CV with AGVs is in high demand.
+Some possible applications with this integration include:
+•	Commercial: Self-Driving cars, housekeeping robots
+•	Industry: Fully autonomous factory robots
+•	Defence: Autonomous drones
 This `README` will provide you with a quick overview of our process and resources we use for the competition.
 If you prefer a more thorough and detailed documentation of our journey for this competition, please check out our Engineering Journal that is also available in this GitHub repository `doc/`.
 Thank you

 ## Repository Content